My name is Juan Estrada…

 Like many of you, I have volunteered for the Democratic party, to elect Senator Ossoff, to elect Senator Warnock, I helped organize the Gwinnett County Young Democrats because I know that change starts locally.
 I believe that for the Democratic Party, our comeback starts now — and it starts with us.
 It starts with you turning out to vote and taking your neighbors to do the same, not just for President, but for every election — starting this November, when we can finally stand up to Georgia Power by electing Public Service Commissioners who will fight for ratepayers — and next May, a State Representative who will fight for you.

-I’m Juan Estrada.
 I’m ready to fight for this community, I’m ready to lift up our voices.
-And I’m asking for your support, and your vote.
+And I'm asking for your support and to vote Estrada or Nada

 Fighting for a Better Tomorrow!

-Guarantee reproductive freedom with a state constitutional amendment, restore strong voting rights (including pre-clearance and expanded early voting), and create a legal defense fund for Georgians facing discriminatory prosecutions.
+• Guarantee reproductive freedom with a state constitutional amendment, restore strong voting rights (including pre-clearance and expanded early voting), and advocate for Georgians facing discriminatory prosecutions.